Raspberry Oatmeal Bars from Scratch

 Raspberry crumb bars are my favorite dessert bar for summer.
 The sweet yet tart raspberry preserves are sandwiched between a buttery oatmeal crust and crumble.
 They are incredibly easy to make and loved by many!

 Why this recipe works: The crust and crumble come from the same mixture and are made in one bowl.
-The raspberry preserves can be store-bought and swapped for different flavors (think blueberry or raspberry).
+The raspberry preserves can be store-bought and swapped for different flavors to make strawberry oatmeal bars (or you can use blueberry!).

 - Preheat oven to 350 F. Line a 8×8 baking pan with parchment paper and set aside.